xargs is great.You should care about xargs if you believe what I write

 --ignore-case --files-with-matches searchterm | xargs -L 1 sed -i

-to get sum of lines of code)xargs -p
+awk to get sum of lines of code)xargs -p to verify

 the command before each invocation.
 (It’s often nice to see what you’re